The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/leveling-guide.md

 * **Broil, Ruin II, Art of War (Lvl.
 54, Job Quest):** Damage (GCD, upgraded)
   * Ruin becomes Broil and these spells do more damage but their usage and priority remains the same:
-    * 1 target: Maintain Bio II, then use Broil (or Art of War/Ruin II if you need to move).
+    * One target: Maintain Bio II, then use Broil (or Art of War/Ruin II if you need to move).
-    * 2 targets: Maintain Bio II on both, then use Art of War instead of Broil.
+    * Two targets: Maintain Bio II on both, then use Art of War instead of Broil.
     * 3+ targets: Only use Bio II if you can’t hit 3+ targets due to movement; otherwise use only Art of War.

 # Levels 61-70